Women in government: Spain

 In 2007, Spain passed the Equality Law, requiring a "principle of balanced presence" by mandating political parties to include 40–60% of each sex among electoral candidates.
 This law is unique in that surpasses the 40% parity figure established by the European Commission in 1998; a figure which (according to the EC) indicates "parity democracy."
 Though there is anecdotal evidence of increasing female representation on a local and national level, there has not yet been national-level data to quantitatively bolster this assertion.

 On 6 June 2018, Pedro Sánchez, the leader of the Spanish Socialist Party, presented his cabinet which included eleven women and six men, making it the cabinet with the highest proportion of women in the world at the time.
 This proportion was increased after a cabinet reshuffle on 12 July 2021.

-Turkey

-Tansu Çiller is the first and only female prime minister of Turkey.

-Tansu Çiller, a career professor of economics since 1983, entered politics in November 1990, joining the conservative True Path Party (DYP).
-On 13 June 1993, she was elected the party's leader, and on 25 June the same year, Çiller was appointed the prime minister of a coalition government, becoming Turkey's first and only female prime minister to date.
-She served at this post until 6 March 1996.

-The office of prime minister was abolished in Turkey in 2018.
-However, since 1995, the number of women in the parliament has been continually on the rise.
-Female representation rate did not fall below 10 percent after the 2007 elections.

-Turkey's first female governor was Lale Aytaman.
-Aytaman, who served as the governor of Muğla between 1991 and 1995, was appointed to this position by President Turgut Özal.
-Meanwhile, Turkey's first female district governor is Özlem Bozkurt Gevrek.
-She served in the Orta district of Çankırı in 1995.
-After these years, the number of female governors and district governors increased rapidly.